microsoft/FluidFramework/docs/examples/sudoku-example.md

     Notice that the Fluid runtime is exposed via the `_fluidShim` property provided by `BaseMfxPart`.

-1. Inside the `_hydrate` method, add the following code below the existing code to retrieve the presence map when the component initializes:
+1. Inside the `onInit` method, add the following code below the existing code to retrieve the presence map when the component initializes:

     ```ts